atharao/Flipkart_Scraper/README.md

 ## How to Use

 Run the script from the command line with a page number as an argument.
-The script will scrape the mobile products from the specified Flipkart page and generate a CSV file named "products.csv" in the current directory.
+The script will scrape the mobile products from the specified Flipkart page and generate a CSV file named "products.csv" in the current directory also displays the data in a well-organized PrettyTable in the terminal for easy reading.

 ```bash
 python flipkart_scraper.py 1

 ```
-The above command will scrape the first page of Flipkart's search results for mobile products.If you want Scrape the Second Page repace 1 with 2 and so on....
+The above command will scrape the first page of Flipkart's search results for mobile products.If you want Scrape the Second Page repace 1 with 2 and so on.

 ## Contributing